Noukkis/KeepQR/README.md

 # KeepQR
-An Keepass2Android Plugin to Scan QR to give passwords to your computer
+A Keepass2Android Plugin to Scan QR to give passwords to your computer